watem-sedem/rfactor/README.rst

 Contact
 -------
-We encourage user to submit question, suggestions and bug reports via the issues platform on GitHub.
+We encourage users to submit questions, suggestions and bug reports via the issues platform on GitHub.
 In case of other questions, one can mail to cn-ws@omgeving.vlaanderen.be